General Glossary

 A small swelling on the skin as from an insect bite that usually itches or burns.

-- White Death (or Plague)search for term
+White Death (or Plague)

 Pulmonary tuberculosis.